GeekLaunch/geeklaunch.github.io/content/blog/rust-quickstart-for-javascript-programmers.md

 ## Rust in a sentence

-> Rust is a general-purpose, statically-typed, functionally-inspired, low-level programming language that specializes in memory safety and speed and features an algebraic type system.
+> Rust is a general-purpose, statically-typed, functionally-inspired, high-level programming language that specializes in memory safety and speed and features an algebraic type system.

 - **General-purpose** &mdash; Not limited to a particular application or platform, Rust can be used to build a diverse variety of solutions.
 - **Statically-typed** &mdash; Data types are known (or computed) and enforced at compile time.
 - **Functionally-inspired** &mdash; Many features are imported from, or are derivatives of features from FP-paradigm languages like Ocaml and Haskell.
-- **Low-level** &mdash; With the absence of a garbage collector, or really any runtime to speak of, memory is managed by the programmer, albeit within the strict bounds enforced by the compiler's memory safety features, notwithstanding [`unsafe` blocks](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html).
+- **High-level** &mdash; Rust provides a large degree of abstraction from assembler code.
 - **Memory safety** &mdash; All safe code (that which does not use the `unsafe` keyword) is guaranteed by the compiler to not contain memory safety issues such as dangling pointers, null dereferencing, or accidental memory leaks.[^memory_leaks]
 - **Speed** &mdash; Rust code compiles directly to machine code with zero or near-zero[^refcell] runtime overhead.
-It can fairly easily interoperate directly with C code.[^ffi]
+It can fairly easily interoperate directly with C code.[^ffi] With the absence of a garbage collector, or really any runtime to speak of, memory is managed by the programmer, albeit within the strict bounds enforced by the compiler's memory safety features, notwithstanding [`unsafe` blocks](https://doc.rust-lang.org/book/ch19-01-unsafe-rust.html).
 - **Algebraic type system** &mdash; While most modern programming languages include some form of [product type](<https://en.wikipedia.org/wiki/Record_(computer_science)>), Rust also includes a fully-featured [sum type](https://en.wikipedia.org/wiki/Sum_type) as well, in the form of a discriminated union ([`enum`](https://doc.rust-lang.org/rust-by-example/custom_types/enum.html)).

 [^memory_leaks]: There exist some ways to [intentionally leak memory in safe code](https://doc.rust-lang.org/std/boxed/struct.Box.html#method.leak), but it is quite explicit.